 At least once a year, the Carlsberg Group reviews the human rights that our business and value chain could potentially impact globally.
 This process builds on the formal identification of salient human rights risks we conducted with Shift in 2020, which considered industry trends, public research, best practices from peers and input from internal stakeholders.
-Salient human rights are those at risk of the most severe human rights impacts.
-We refresh our assessment of salient human rights risks annually.
+Salient human rights are those at risk of the most severe impacts.
+We refresh our assessment of salient human rights risks annually and it was last refreshed in 2024.